 - Banks represent about two thirds of the business lending market and roughly one-quarter of the overall business financing market in Canada

-- Banks are prudent lenders and continually work to make credit available to credit-worthy businesses in Canada.
-This prudent approach is a key reason why banks in Canada avoided the financial difficulties that plagued banks in other countries.
+- Banks are prudent lenders and continually work to make credit available to credit-worthy businesses in Canada

 The bottom line

-Canada’s banks remain open for business and committed to providing financing to Canadian businesses.
+Canada’s banks are committed to providing financing to Canadian businesses.

 Banks are a key source of credit for Canadian businesses

-Banks represent almost 70 per cent of all lending supplied to businesses through business loans, short-term promissory notes known as bankers’ acceptances, non-residential mortgages and other lending products.
-Considering the financing market more broadly, including the capital markets, banks represent roughly one-quarter of the total business financing marketplace.1
+Banks represent 72 per cent of all lending supplied to businesses through business loans, short-term promissory notes known as bankers’ acceptances, non-residential mortgages and other lending products.
+Considering the financing market more broadly, including the capital markets, banks represent roughly one-quarter of the total business financing marketplace.

 Banks will continue to be there to support their business clients, just as they were during the global financial crisis.

-In fact, as of December 2015 total authorized lending was nearly $1 trillion and total outstanding loans reached close to $400 billion.
+In fact, as of December 2017 total authorized bank lending amounted to over $1.1 trillion and total outstanding loans reached over $554 billion.

-Authorized lending to small and medium sized businesses (defined as authorized loans under $5 million) reached $209 billion as of December 2015, and loans outstanding reached $130 billion.2
+Small and medium sized businesses (SMEs) used 58 per cent of the bank credit made available.
+Authorized lending to SMEs (defined as authorized loans under $5 million) reached $225 billion as of December 2017, and loans outstanding reached $130 billion.2